 There are countless pros and advantages of adopting a child.
-What is gained by the unselfish act of adoption may be viewed differently depending on the family.
+What is gained by the unselfish act of adoption may be viewed differently depending on the family?
 So what are the pros of adoption?

-The pros of adoption range from the love and happiness experienced by adding to one’s family to knowing a child in need has been provided an opportunity of a better life.
+The pros of adoption range from the love and happiness experienced by adding to one’s family to knowing a child in need has been provided an opportunity for a better life.
 A family is more than a blood relation.
 A family that adopts has the advantage of more love to share within.